Data storage: File-oriented system

 Concurrent access anomalies:

-This is often for the sake of higher performance and faster response.
+is often for the sake of higher performance

 Consider an operation to debit and account.
 The program reads the old balance, calculates the new balance, and writes new balance back to database suppose an account features a balance of Rs.
 5000.
 Now, a concurrent withdrawal of Rs.
 1000 and Rs.
 2000 may leave the balance Rs.
 4000 or Rs.
 3000 depending upon their completion time instead of the right value of Rs.
 2000.But, thanks to lack of co-ordination among different application programs, this is often impossible in file processing systems.